[2025] FWC 778

 What happened

-Olivia Wales was made redundant from Thejo Australia Pty Ltd on 4 November 2024, receiving two weeks' pay in lieu of notice.
+the Applicant was made redundant from Thejo Australia Pty Ltd on 4 November 2024, receiving two weeks' pay in lieu of notice.
 She initially filed an unfair dismissal application with the Western Australia Industrial Relations Commission (WAIRC) on 1 December 2024, but was notified on 2 December 2024 that she had filed in the wrong jurisdiction.
-She then filed with the Fair Work Commission on 9 December 2024, 14 days outside the statutory timeframe.
-Ms Wales attributed the delay to depression, anxiety, homelessness, and confusion about jurisdictions.
-The Respondent objected to the application due to the late filing.
+She then filed with the Fair Work Commission on 9 December 2024, 14 days outside the statutory timeframe. the Applicant attributed the delay to depression, anxiety, homelessness, and confusion about jurisdictions. the Respondent objected to the application due to the late filing.

 What was decided

-The Fair Work Commission dismissed Olivia Wales’ unfair dismissal application.
-The Commission found that Ms Wales’ delay in filing with the correct jurisdiction, and her reasons for the delay, did not constitute ‘exceptional circumstances’ to warrant an extension of time.
-The Commission noted that Ms Wales was notified of the incorrect jurisdiction within a day of filing and took a further seven days to file with the Commission.
-The Commission also considered previous decisions regarding jurisdictional errors and the importance of seeking advice when unsure of the correct forum.
+The Fair Work Commission dismissed the Applicant’s unfair dismissal application.
+The Commissioner found that the Applicant’s delay in filing with the correct jurisdiction, and her reasons for the delay, did not constitute ‘exceptional circumstances’ to warrant an extension of time.
+The Commissioner noted that the Applicant was notified of the incorrect jurisdiction within a day of filing and took a further seven days to file with the Commission.
+The Commissioner also considered previous decisions regarding jurisdictional errors and the importance of seeking advice when unsure of the correct forum.

 What it means for employers